nmikhol/apisupport_hosted_fields/README.md

 npm install
 ```

-2. Created a new file called `.env` in the project folder.
+2. Create a new file called `.env` into the project folder.
 Copy the contents of `credentialsInput.env` in your new `.env` file.
 Fill the `.env` file with your Braintree sandbox credentials.

 3. To start the application, make sure you are in the project folder and run the following command in terminal